magento/glossary/.github/CONTRIBUTING.md

 Magento's tech writer team and [Community Maintainers](https://devdocs.magento.com/guides/v2.3/contributor-guide/contributors.html#/community-maintainers) review issues and pull requests on a regular basis, and we do our best to address all issues as soon as possible.
 Working through the backlog takes time, though, so we appreciate your patience.

+## Contributor License Agreement

+All third-party contributions to this project must be accompanied by a signed contributor license agreement.
+This gives Adobe permission to redistribute your contributions as part of the project.
+[Sign our CLA](https://opensource.adobe.com/cla.html).
+You only need to submit an Adobe CLA one time, so if you have submitted one previously, you are good to go!

 ## Contribution guidelines

 Follow the general rules and instructions described in the [Magento DevDocs contribution guidelines][].